All Products

 • The resource reservation feature is not enabled by default.
 To use this feature, contact your account manager to request access.

-• Only Standard and WAF-enabled ALB instances support resource reservation.
-Basic ALB instances do not.
-You can upgrade the edition of an ALB instance.
+• Only Standard Edition and WAF-enhanced ALB instances support resource reservation.
+Basic Edition ALB instances do not support this feature.
+For more information, see Upgrade the functional version of an ALB instance.

 Configure a resource reservation